ez3r0sec/JamfProThreatHunting/README.md

   9. Most macOS malware in the wild still relies on installation via an application with a trojan horse.
 Use the principle of least privilege to determine which users or groups of users need administrator rights to their machines and carefully control this access.
-It is much more difficult for malware to gain root privileges if the user is unable to provide it to the malware.
+It is much more difficult for malware to gain root privileges if the user is unable to provide it to malware.
 Many malware specimens such as OSX.Pirrit (https://objective-see.com/blog/blog_0x0E.html) rely on the user entering their administrator password into a prompt.
-Alternatively, users could be given an administrator account on their Mac but are required to use a standard user account for browsing and their normal tasks.
+Alternatively, users could be given an administrator account on their Mac but are required to use a standard user account for browsing and normal tasks.

  10. Enable the Application Layer Firewall (ALF) using a configuration profile.
 Installed applications will automatically be allowed through.
 Note that the macOS ALF only blocks inbound connections.
 MacOS also has Packet Filter (PF) installed